catsocks/sebo-inventory-gs/README.md

 [Google Apps Script](https://developers.google.com/apps-script) for helping me with an inventory spreadsheet.

+The text for the menu items, alerts and prompts are in Portuguese.
+Everything else is in English.

 [Code.js](src/Code.js) is a good starting point to explore the code.

 ## Forking